Welcome to the Children's House!

 Meet the Teachers!

 Melissa (Millie) has been teaching Montessori for seventeen years.
 She received her NCME certificate from the Montessori Teachers College in Sacramento.
 She spent nine years at Auburn Discovery Montessori and three years at Morningstar Montessori in Lincoln.
-Melissa's son attends MMCA as a eighth grader.
+Melissa's son attends Whitney High School as a junior.
 In her early twenties she was introduced to the Montessori approach to teaching.
 It opened her eyes to a philosophy of education that was unique and exciting and something she knew she would enjoy.
 Melissa loves her career and looks forward to every new opportunity to make a real difference in the life of a child.

 Integrity is at the core.
 The teacher’s integrity comes from calm, confidence, and caring, light-hearted enthusiasm matched with conscious self-restraint, modeling the best of human behavior for the class while showing both passion and joy in the work.
 Even more important is the students’ dignity, for which we ensure a positive and respectful environment.